 The simple fact is this: somewhere along the way, our society developed a very unrealistic and unhealthy expectation of children’s ability to sleep for long stretches.

 But in reality, studies into the so-called “primitive” cultures show that nursing on demand helps alleviate cluster feeding and sleep regressions.
 And that these moms who nurse on demand do so all day and night – while keeping their infants close at all times.
-In many cases, these babies are held pretty much constantly – whether that means being held by mom or a family member.
+In many cases, these babies are held pretty much constantly – whether that means being held by a mom or a family member.

 So if you need to adjust your mental expectations, do it.
 It’ll make surviving this rough time tons easier.